edgedelta/docs/docs/configuration/filters.md

 This filter type hides (or masks) specific data, based on the configured regex pattern.

-This filter type can be useful to hide sensitive data, such as phone numbers, social security numbers, credit card numbers, etc. Specifically, based on the configured regex pattern, this filter type changes the log lines to hide the content that matched the configured regex pattern.
+This filter type can be useful to hide sensitive data, such as phone numbers, social security numbers, credit card numbers, etc. Specifically, based on the configured regex pattern, this filter type changes the log lines to hide the matched content.

 In the Edge Delta Admin portal, in the visual editor, when you select **mask** as the filter type, the following fields will appear: